greg-js/arch-wiki-md-repo/wiki/_content/english/CUPS-Troubleshooting.md

 #### Networked printers

-This can also occur with network attached printers if the [avahi-daemon](/index.php/Avahi "Avahi") is not running.
-Another possibility is the specification of the printer's IP address in *hp-setup* fails to locate the printer because the IP address of the the printer changed due to DHCP.
+This can also occur with network attached printers using dynamic hostnames if the [avahi-daemon](/index.php/Avahi "Avahi") is not running.
+Another possibility is that *hp-setup* failed to locate the printer because the IP address of the the printer changed due to DHCP.
 If this is the case, consider adding a DHCP reservation for the printer in the DHCP server's configuration.

 ### hp-setup asks to specify the PPD file for the discovered printer

-Install CUPS before running hp-setup.
+Install and start CUPS before running hp-setup.

 ### hp-setup: "Qt/PyQt 4 initialization failed"

-You need to [install](/index.php/Install "Install") [python-pyqt4](https://www.archlinux.org/packages/?name=python-pyqt4), which is an optdepend of [hplip](https://www.archlinux.org/packages/?name=hplip).
+[Install](/index.php/Install "Install") [python-pyqt4](https://www.archlinux.org/packages/?name=python-pyqt4), which is an optdepend of [hplip](https://www.archlinux.org/packages/?name=hplip).
 Alternatively, to run hp-setup with the command line interface, use the `-i` flag.

 ### hp-setup: finds the printer automatically but reports "Unable to communicate with device" when printing test page immediately afterwards